Jaroan/Fair-MARL/README.md

 ### Training

-To train the Fair-MARL agents on the coverage tasks run the following command:
+Training scripts are located in the folder ```train_scripts```.
+To train the Fair-MARL agents on the coverage tasks the command is alongg the following lines:

 ```bash
 python -u onpolicy/scripts/train_mpe.py \